Protests sweep Myanmar to oppose coup, support Suu Kyi

 “We don’t want a dictatorship for the next generation,” said 21-year-old Thaw Zin.
 “We will not finish this revolution until we make history.
 We will fight to the end.”

-There was no comment from the junta in the capital Naypyitaw, more than 350 km (220 miles) north of Yangon and state-run television news carried no mention of the protests.
+There was no comment from the junta in the capital Naypyidaw, more than 350 km (220 miles) north of Yangon and state-run television news carried no mention of the protests.

 The demonstrations have largely been peaceful, unlike the bloody crackdowns seen in 1998 and 2007.